aravart/mushroom/README.md

     pip install nltk tqdm numpy

-In addition, you will need to install the `stopwords` package in `nltk` which you can do by executing the following in the Python shell:
+In addition, you will need to install the `punkt` package in `nltk` which you can do by executing the following in the Python shell:

     import nltk
-    nltk.download('stopwords')
+    nltk.download('punkt')

 # Scripts